fbpx

 How Elastomeric Paint Prevents Water Penetration, Eliminates Cracks and Offers a Durable Line of Defense for Exterior Finishes

-Water penetration is a building’s worst enemy.
-Stucco, exterior insulation finishing systems (EIFS), concrete and masonry are prone to cracking in climates with extreme temperature changes, and if water penetrates these cracks, serious and costly repairs often result.
-One great preventative maintenance product for exterior stucco, EIFS, concrete and masonry walls is elastomeric paint.
-Unlike […]
+by Daniel J. Williams, Senior Project Manager, zumBrunnen, Inc. Water penetration is a building’s worst enemy.
+Stucco, exterior insulation finishing systems (EIFS), concrete, and masonry are prone to cracking in climates with extreme temperature changes, and if water penetrates these cracks, serious and costly repairs often result.
+One great preventative maintenance product for exterior stucco, […]

 Unlike traditional paint, elastomerics form a durable, tough film that provides a waterproof barrier to almost any exterior surface.
-It is a thick, high-fill paint that is flexible and stretchable, so it is ideal at bridging non-structural cracks, joints or defects from hairline up to about 1/16-inch wide.
-Larger cracks require joint preparation and application of a compatible joint sealant.
+It is a thick, high-fill paint that is flexible and stretchable, so it is ideal for bridging non-structural cracks, joints, or defects from hairline up to about 1/16-inch wide.
+Larger cracks require joint preparation and the application of a compatible joint sealant.

-2. Is caulking and/or joint sealant intact or separating from EIFS or other masonry material?
-Check horizontally and vertically, and check at the floor line for each floor.
+2. Is the caulking and/or joint sealant intact or separating from EIFS or other masonry material?
+Check horizontally and vertically, and check the floor line for each floor.

-3. Are there water stains or signs of mold near windows, floor lines, ceilings or in the corners?
-Begin with a thorough visual inspection of the building’s exterior.
-Look for any discoloration, streaks, or patches that appear different from the surrounding material.
-Water stains are often darker or discolored areas.
+3. Are there water stains or signs of mold near windows, floor lines, ceilings, or in the corners?

 Damage must be repaired before sealing, or the problem will become worse.
 If you are unsure about the level of damage, a firm such as ours or a waterproofing contractor should help you assess the damage and fix the problem.